 I’m back in Canada with my family, and despite the sticker shock (really, $7.95 for chicken fried rice?
 Really?) it’s a great time to be back in Montreal.
 The International Jazzfest just started, the weather is lovely and the entire city has shed its layers and moved onto the streets.
 However, every day several things jolt me back to the life I led in Asia a mere month ago, and I remain wistful for the chaos of the many markets, the piles of spices and the never ending street food.
 The fairly recent proliferation of motorbikes in Montreal is one of those cues.
 What’s with only 1 or 2 people on the Montreal motos?
-And where are the dogs?
+And where are the dogs on motorbikes that I miss from my Asia days?

 One of the many things I miss about Thailand is the nonchalant way that these canines perched on a motorbike, casually waiting for their owners to come back.
 While I was trying to get a photo of the first dog, he turned to look at me with pure disdain, as if to say “What?
 You find this interesting?
 Please.”
 And it’s true: the amount of things and animals and people that Thais can fit on one tiny motorbike is staggering.
 A dog on a motorbike isn’t news in Chiang Mai.